Çanakkale: In Çanakkale

 In Çanakkale town the old Kale-i Sultaniye is now called Çimenlik Kalesi and is open to the public as a military museum and art gallery.
-It also contains a replica of the mine-layer Nusret which was used to relay mines removed from the Dardanelles by the Allied forces during the First World War.
+It also contains a replica of the mine-layer Nusret who used to relay mines removed from the Dardanelles by the Allied forces during the First World War.

 A late 19th-century clocktower acts as a signpost for the older part of town where narrow streets are filled with bars, cafes and hotels.
 Also in this older part of the town is a relatively new Kent Müzesi (City Museum) which lays out the more recent history of the town.
 (The contents of the old Çanakkale Archaeology Museum have been moved to the new Troy Museum.)

-The most attractive part of town in the evenings is the wide'waterfront promenade where the wooden horse created for the film Troy starring Brad Pitt and Orlando Bloom can be seen.
+The most attractive part of town in the evenings is the wide waterfront promenade where the wooden horse created for the film Troy starring Brad Pitt and Orlando Bloom can be seen.
 Many cafes and restaurants line up here to take advantage of the view of the Dardanelles.

 Around Çanakkale

-Regular ferries pass back and forth between Çanakkale and Kilitbahir where the second castle built to guard the Dardanelles is open to visitors.
+Regular ferries pass back and forth between Çanakkale and Kilitbahir where the second castle that was built to guard the Dardanelles is open to visitors.

 All the tour operators in Çanakkale offer tours of the Gallipoli Battlefields and Troy, sometimes on the same day.
-It is easy to reach Troy by minibus from Çanakkale although exploring the Battlefields without a private car is not so easy.
+It is easy to reach Troy by minibuses from Çanakkale, although exploring the battlefields without a private car is not so easy.

-In summer it is also easy to reach Gökçeada, one of only two inhabited Aegean islands that belong to Turkey, by ferry from Çanakkale.
+In summer it is also easy to reach Gökçeada -one of two inhabited Aegean islands that belong to Turkey- by ferry from Çanakkale.
 In winter bad weather may prevent the ferries from sailing.

 Çanakkale Ceramics

-From the 17th century onwards Çanakkale appears to have had a thriving ceramics industry which seemed to have expanded as its competitors in İzmik and Kütahya went into decline.
+From the 17th century, Çanakkale appears to have had a thriving ceramics industry which seemed to have expanded as its competitors in İzmik and Kütahya went into decline.
 The produce of the kilns was, however, less sophisticated than that of the other two major centres, and by the late 19th century it appears to have been producing much pottery specifically aimed at the tourist market.
-Until recently the folksy quality of much Çanakkale ware, in particular its rather clumpy animal and plant-shaped pots, tended to be sneered at.
+Until recently the folksy quality of much Çanakkale ware, in particular its rather clumpy animal and plant-shaped pots, were tended to be sneered at.
 However, these same pieces are now very popular with collectors.